 Doing the right thing…knowing the right thing to do.
 This is a question that we ask ourselves everyday as school leaders.
 Richard Elmore, professor of Educational Leadership at Harvard University, published a paper with this title through the NGA Center for Best Practices (can be found here).
 He offers suggestions and practical advice on how schools can get better.
-After reading Elmore’s article graduate students in the Dordt College School Leadership program blogged similar advice, written specifically for Christian school leaders.
+After reading Elmore’s article graduate students in the Dordt University School Leadership program blogged similar advice, written specifically for Christian school leaders.
 Our fifth guest blogger is Jander Talen, Music teacher at Cochrane High School in Calgary, Alberta.

 After reading Richard Elmore’s collection of essays: School Reform from the Inside Out, my head is spinning with school improvement practices.
 Here are some thoughts: